bradcar/MicroPython_BMPxxx/README.md

 bmp.temperature_oversample_rate = bmp.OSR8
 bmp.iir_coefficient = bmp.COEF_7
 ```
-Below are other settings you can adjust on the sensor, see data sheet for more info:
+Below are the other settings you can adjust on the sensor, see data sheet for more info:
 ```
 print("Current power mode setting: ", bmp.power_mode)
 for power_mode in bmp.power_mode_values: